-Contribution: Finally the workbook define object for all synthetic deposits and summarize them all with the corresponding value in the Contribution sheet.
+Contribution: Finally the workbook define objects for all synthetic deposits and summarize them with the corresponding value in the Contribution sheet.
 As you can see, there is a different column for Live, Static and Effective values.
-In particular, values in the Effective column change in according to the fact that you are using or not a live session (as already explained before).
+In particular, values in the Effective column change in according to the fact that you are using or not a live session (as already explained before).[can static be edited to override or are read only if the static mode is on?]